-Cash used in investing activities was \$45.7 million during the six months ended June 30, 2012, compared to cash provided by investing activities of \$14.4 million for the same period in 2011.
-During the six months ended June 30, 2012, we used \$44.3 million of cash for net purchases of marketable securities to invest the net proceeds from our May 2012 sale of common stock.
-This compares to the prior year period which generated \$14.9 million of net proceeds from the maturity of marketable securities.
+During the nine months ended September 30, 2012, we used \$44.3 million of cash for investing activities compared to \$14.1 million of cash provided by investing activities for the nine months ended September 30, 2011.
+Cash used for investing activities during the first nine months of 2012 included \$42.5 million of cash for net purchases of marketable securities to invest the net proceeds from our May 2012 sale of common stock.
+By comparison, during the nine months ended September 30, 2011, we generated \$14.7 million of net proceeds from the maturity of marketable securities.

-Cash provided by financing activities was \$72.3 million during the six months ended June 30, 2012, compared to \$19.6 million for the same period in 2011.
-Cash provided by financing activities in the first half of 2012 included the sale of 17,500,000 shares of common stock in a public offering for net proceeds of \$69.6 million as well as proceeds from stock option and warrant exercises of \$2.7 million.
-During the first half of 2011, we sold 7,700,000 shares of common stock under the agreement with Aspire Capital for net proceeds of \$19.5 million and received proceeds from stock option and warrant exercises of \$0.1 million.
+During the nine months ended September 30, 2012, cash provided by financing activities was \$73.2 million, compared to \$24.4 million for the same period in 2011.
+Cash provided by financing activities in the first nine months of 2012 included the sale of 17,500,000 shares of common stock in a public offering for net proceeds of \$69.6 million as well as proceeds from stock option and warrant exercises of \$3.3 million.
+By comparison, during the nine months ended September 30, 2011, we sold 9,800,000 shares of common stock under the agreement with Aspire Capital for net proceeds of \$24.1 million and received proceeds from stock option and warrant exercises of \$0.2 million.

-We currently estimate that we have sufficient cash resources to meet our anticipated cash needs through at least the next 12 months based on cash and cash equivalents and marketable securities on hand as of June 30, 2012 and anticipated revenues and funding from existing agreements.
-We expect to continue to spend substantial funds in connection with development and manufacturing of our product candidates, particularly HEPLISAV; various human clinical trials for our product candidates; and protection of our intellectual property.
-In order to continue development of our product candidates and if it is approved, to launch HEPLISAV, we may need to raise additional funds.
+We currently estimate that we have sufficient cash resources to meet our anticipated cash needs through at least the next 12 months based on cash and cash equivalents and marketable securities on hand as of September 30, 2012, and anticipated revenues and funding from existing agreements.
+We expect to continue to spend substantial funds in connection with the development and manufacturing of our product candidates, particularly HEPLISAV, various human clinical trials for our product candidates and protection of our intellectual property.
+If we are unable to generate significant revenues from HEPLISAV, if it is approved, and to continue development of our product candidates, we may need to raise additional funds.
 This may occur through strategic alliance and licensing arrangements and/or future public or private financings.
 Sufficient funding may not be available, or if available, may be on terms that significantly dilute or otherwise adversely affect the rights of existing stockholders.
-If adequate funds are not available in the future, we may need to delay, reduce the scope of, or put on hold the HEPLISAV program or other development programs while we seek strategic alternatives.
+If adequate funds are not available in the future, we may need to delay, reduce the scope of or put on hold the HEPLISAV program or other development programs while we seek strategic alternatives.